Eyes of a Woman

-Eyes of a Woman is the second English-language solo studio album by Swedish singer and former ABBA member Agnetha Fältskog, and her eighth studio album overall.
-It was released in March 1985.
+Eyes of a Woman is the eighth studio album, and second English-language solo studio album by Swedish singer and former ABBA member Agnetha Fältskog, released on 25 March 1985 and 15 April in the UK.
+The album was recorded at Polar Music Studios in Stockholm between October and November 1984, with production by Eric Stewart of 10cc.
+It features contributions from musicians such as Justin Hayward of The Moody Blues, as well as songs written by various composers, including Jeff Lynne, John Wetton.

+The album includes tracks initially left off the final release but later added as bonus material in reissues.
+Promotional efforts included performances in several European countries and at the Montreux Jazz Festival.
+Commercially, Eyes of a Woman reached the Top 40 in the UK and peaked at number 2 in Sweden, with additional chart success in Norway, the Netherlands, Belgium, and West Germany.
+It was reissued in 2005 and again in 2017 on vinyl as part of a series of ABBA solo album re-releases.

 Background

 The album was recorded in the Polar Music Studios in Stockholm.
 Sessions began in early October 1984 and lasted until the end of November.
 The album was produced by Eric Stewart of 10cc and features former 10cc members Rick Fenn and Vic Emerson as session musicians, as well as Stewart's longtime friend Justin Hayward of The Moody Blues.

+Thomas Johansson, founder of the music agency EMA Telstar had brought forward Eric Stewart, who Fältskog had met during her time in ABBA, She liked the choice of producer and stated that Stewart was a very calm, pleasant partner to work with.
+In Summer 1984, composers and publishers sent Fältskog and Stewart approximately 400 songs.

 Notable songwriters who contributed to the album included Jeff Lynne, John Wetton and Geoff Downes as well as Justin Hayward and Eric Stewart himself.
 Long time ABBA fan Elvis Costello submitted a track "Shatterproof" for inclusion on the album, however Fältskog decided against recording it.
+Fältskog and Stewart worked closely with engineer Paris Edvinson who contributed to a lot of ideas and Rutger Gunnarsson who also wrote some arrangements.

 Two of the songs recorded, "Turn the World Around" and "You're There", were not included on the initial album, but were released as B-sides.
 "You're There" and "I Won't Let You Go" were composed by Fältskog herself with lyrics by Eric Stewart.
+Stewart’s ballad "I Won't Be Leaving You" was one of Fältskog’s favourite songs from the album.

 During the photo sessions for the sleeve of the album, Agnetha posed at the terrace of Drottningholm Palace, the official residence of the Swedish royal family, in Stockholm.